Elliott-Chong/IMCS-Research-Projects/Collaborative-Vision-Board/README.md

 ## What Next:

-- [ ] [https://github.com/atlassian/react-beautiful-dnd](Understand the basics of react-beautiful-dnd) to understand how to use their drag and drop API
+- [ ] [Understand the basics of react-beautiful-dnd](https://github.com/atlassian/react-beautiful-dnd) to understand how to use their drag and drop API
 - [ ] Add a backend database to store the data
 - [ ] Add a login system
 - [ ] CRUD functionality for the tasks